huaminghuangtw/Evergreen-Notes/Permanent-Notes/anger.md

 >
 > “What do you have to say to me?
 I attack you and you just smile?”
 >
-> The Buddha replied: “If you buy a gift for someone and that person doesn't accept it, to whom does the gift belong?”
+> The Buddha replied: “If you buy a gift for someone and that person doesn’t accept it, to whom does the gift belong?”
 >
 > The young man, agitated, replied that the gift would still belong to him, because he was the one who had bought it.
 >